Facts about Aotearoa New Zealand -

 On April 1st 1770, Cook sailed west to discover the east coast of Australia.
 Later he sailed east towards Polynesia where Maori originated and ironically, there was a skirmish once ashore and Captain Cook sadly was killed never to return to his homeland, England.

 Tourism is an extremely important industry in New Zealand and in 2016 over took the dairy industry as the nations biggest export earner.
-Tourism now accounts for $14.5 billion, or more than one-fifth of the country's foreign exchange earnings as well as supporting directly or indirectly 330,000 people employed.
+Tourism contributes $40 billion to our economy, or more than one-fifth of the country's foreign exchange earnings as well as supporting directly 216,000 people employed - (13% of New Zealand's total workforce).
+Tourism makes a direct contribution to GDP of around 7%.

-During the summer season of 2018/2019 it is predicted 3.8 million visitors will arrive here.
-The worth of both international and domestic travel markets combined is currently about $35 billion (as at January 2018)
+During the summer season of 2019/2020 it is predicted nearly 4 million visitors will arrive here.

-New Zealand is marketed abroad as a clean, green, adventure playground (Tourism New Zealand's main marketing slogan, 100% Pure New Zealand, reflects this) with typical destinations being nature areas such as Milford Sound, Abel Tasman National park, and the Tongariro Alpine Crossing, while activities such as Bungy jumping or Whale Watching exemplify typical tourist attractions, often marketed primarily to individual and small group travelers.
+New Zealand is marketed abroad as a clean, green, adventure playground (Tourism New Zealand's main marketing slogan, 100% Pure New Zealand, reflects this) with typical destinations being natural remote areas such as Milford Sound and Doubtful Sound, the stunningly beautiful golden sandy beaches of the Abel Tasman National park, and the Tongariro Alpine Crossing day hike, while activities such as Bungy jumping, Penguin or Whale watching exemplify typical visitor favourites - often marketed primarily to individual and small group travelers.
 The highest number of New Zealand visitors (about 45%), come from Australia due to their close proximity and friendly relations between our two nations.
 Although China is closing in on this as their numbers continue to grow very quickly.

 The vast majority of visitors (about 80%) to New Zealand arrive via Auckland airport, which handled nearly seventeen million passengers in 2015.
 Three per cent of visitors arrive by sea (as of 2015).
 Many international visitors spend time in Auckland, Rotorua, Christchurch and Queenstown.
 Other high-profile and popular destinations include the Bay of Islands, Waitomo caves, Aoraki (Mount Cook), Milford Sound and the beautiful Abel Tasman National park.